The Best Carry-On Luggage of 2017

 Whether you opt for convertible, wheeled, or non-wheeled models, you will have to lift your bag multiple times over the course of your travel day: into the trunk, onto the security x-ray belt, and, of course, into the overhead bin.
 So, obviously, the lighter your bag is to begin with, the lighter it will be once you pack it full of all your stuff.
 We got out our digital scale and measured the weight of each piece in this review.
 It was no surprise that some manufacturers understated the weight of their bags, so the weights we mention here are all ones we've measured on our calibrated scale.

 One of the lightest bags that we tested was the Osprey Ozone Wheeled 22.
 We were pleasantly surprised to feel how light the Ozone was (4 lbs 10 oz), particularly compared to the Briggs and Riley Baseline Domestic (9 lbs 3 oz), which is twice as heavy.
-There is a tradeoff here though, as the Ozone is made with thin 200D material that won't hold up as well in the long term as the heavy ballistic nylon used in the Baseline.
+There is a tradeoff here though, as the Ozone is made with thin 200D material that won't hold up as well in the long term as the thick ballistic nylon used in the Baseline.
 Other lightweight bags include the Samsonite Inova 20 (6 lbs 7 oz) and the Travelpro Maxlite 4 22 (6 lbs 5 oz).
 On the heavier end were the Travelpro Platinum Magna 2 (8 lbs 4 oz) and the Delsey Shadow 3.0 21 (8 lbs 9 oz).
-One thing to keep in mind is that the weight of a bag is more noticeable in models that you drag behind you vs ones that you push alongside.
+One thing to keep in mind is that the weight of a bag is more noticeable in models that you drag behind you vs. ones that you push alongside.

-As our final testing criteria we took style into consideration.
+As our final testing criterion, we took style into consideration.
 Although this is not a category that everyone feels strongly about, many people fly for more formal occasions like weddings or business meetings and some want a bag that reflects the purpose of their trip.
-As with any accessory, a carry-on provides the user with a certain look, be it techy or sophisticated or totally nondescript.
+As with any accessory, a carry-on provides the user with a certain look, be it techy or sophisticated or nondescript.
 This category is certainly more subjective than the others, so keep in mind that just because our review editors were not a fan of a certain look does not mean that it's not the right bag for you.

 We reviewed several bags that looked very professional, including the Briggs and Riley Baseline Domestic and the Travelpro Platinum Magna 2.
 These bags are classic, plain and also somewhat luxurious looking.
 You wouldn't be embarrassed by this bag if you had to take it to a meeting with a potential client.
 Some bags looked more techy or outdoorsy, like The North Face Rolling Thunder 22 and the Osprey Ozone Wheeled 22.
 Those bags could easily fly one weekend and be used to go camping the next.
-Our Editors' Choice winner, the Eagle Creek Tarmac 22, also has a more relaxed styling but can pass for a business bag particularly if purchase in black.
-We really liked the sleek look of the Samsonite Inova 20, but found the Travelpro Maxlite 4 22 to be little bit nondescript.
+Our Editors' Choice winner, the Eagle Creek Tarmac, also has a more relaxed styling but can pass for a business bag particularly if purchase in black.
+We liked the sleek look of the Samsonite Inova 20 but found the Travelpro Maxlite 4 22 to be a little bit nondescript.
 Finally, there was the Rockland Melbourne 20, which is also plain but comes in over 25 different eye-popping color choices.